codex-storage/codex-spec/specs/marketplace.md

 ## Storage Provider Role

-A Codex node acting as a storage provider persists data across the network by hosting slots requested by clients in their storage requests.
+A Codex node acting as an SP persists data across the network by hosting slots requested by clients in their storage requests.

 The following tasks need to be considered when hosting a slot: